Skip to main content

 Common questions

-Do we need a Data Protection Officer?
 Article 37 specifies when a DPO is mandatory—primarily for public authorities and organisations whose core activities involve large-scale monitoring or processing of sensitive data.
-Even if not mandatory, having someone accountable for privacy is good practice.
+Even if not strictly mandatory, having someone accountable for privacy is good practice and often expected by enterprise customers.

-How does GDPR relate to ISO 27001?
 ISO 27001 addresses information security broadly, while GDPR specifically concerns personal data protection.
-They complement each other well—ISO 27001’s security controls support GDPR’s security requirements (Article 32).
+They complement each other well—ISO 27001's security controls support GDPR's Article 32 security requirements, and many organisations pursue both frameworks together to avoid duplication of effort.

-What about international data transfers?
-Post-Schrems II, transferring personal data outside the EU requires careful consideration.
-I can help you assess your transfer mechanisms and implement appropriate safeguards.
+Transferring personal data outside the EU requires careful consideration.
+You'll typically need Standard Contractual Clauses plus a Transfer Impact Assessment, and in some cases supplementary technical measures like encryption or pseudonymisation.
+We can help you assess your transfer mechanisms and implement appropriate safeguards.

 Ready to discuss your requirements?